 The Illusion of Autonomy

-Biopunk reveals the instability of bodily autonomy in worlds where the body is no longer solely one’s own but a resource subject to surveillance, manipulation, and ownership.
-Autonomy is not an inherent right but a fragile illusion, compromised by the systemic reach of biocapitalism and regulatory control.
-What emerges is a vision of subjectivity that is neither stable nor sovereign but contingent on systems that treat the body as a programmable asset.
-Biopunk asks whether a self can exist when its biological foundation has already been formatted in advance, when the line between person and product has been quietly, but decisively, crossed.
+Biopunk reveals the instability of bodily autonomy in worlds where the body is no longer strictly personal; it is a resource subject to surveillance, manipulation, and ownership.
+Autonomy is a fragile illusion.
+The systemic reach of biocapitalism and regulatory control compromise this right.
+What emerges is a vision of subjectivity that is contingent on systems that treat the body as a programmable asset.
+Biopunk asks whether the self can exist when its biological foundation has already been pre-programmed, when the line between person and product has been quietly, yet fundamentally, crossed.

 Resistance Narratives in Biopunk: Biohackers and Genetic Dissent